secretGeek/ok-bash/README.md

     . ~/path/to/ok-bash/ok.sh reset prompt '>>>' auto_show

 You can make `ok` more "verbose" or more "quiet" by the options with the same name.
 More verbose mostly means an error message will be written to `stderr`.
 This might help you to understand ok's behaviour better.
-For example `ok 12345` will do nothing and exit with exit-code 2, but `ok -v 12345` will complaint with `ERROR: entered line number '12345' does not exist`.
+For example `ok 12345` will do nothing and exit with exit-code 2, but `ok -v 12345` will complain with `ERROR: entered line number '12345' does not exist`.

 Also as demonstrated in the beginning of this _Customization_ chapter, the help-screen will show the used environment-variabels when specifing `-v` or `--verbose`.